whyliuxing/reverse-engineering-journal/README.md

   + LDR/STR Ra, [Rb, Rc]
   + LDR/STR Ra, [Rb, Rc, barrel-shifter].
 Barrel shifter is performed on Rc, the immediate
   + extra (pseudo-form): LDR Ra, ="address".
 This is not valid syntax, but is used by disassembler to make disassembly easier to read.
 Internally, what's actually executed is LDR Ra, [PC + immediate]
-* There are 3 addressing modes: offset, pre-indexed, post-indexed
+* There are 3 addressing modes for LDR/STR: offset, pre-indexed, post-indexed
   + Offset: base register is never modified
   + Pre-indexed: base register is updated with the memory address used in the reference operation
   + Post-indexed: base register is used as the address to reference from and then updated with the offset
 * LDM/STM loads/stores multiple words (32-bits), starting from a base address.
-Form: LDM/STM< mode >
+Form: LDM/STM<-mode-> Rb[!], {registers}
+* There are 4 addressing modes for LDM/STM:
+  + IA (Increment After): Default mode.
+Stores data starting from base address.
+If there's writeback, base register is updated to 4 bytes above the last accessed location
+  + IB (Increment Before): Stores data 4 btyes above base address.
+It there's writeback, base register is updated to the last accessed location
+  + DA (Decrement After): Stores data such that the last location is the base address.
+If there's writeback, base register is updated to 4 bytes below the lowest location
+  + DB (Decrement Before): Stores data such that the last location is 4 bytes below base address.
+If there's writeback, base register is updated to the address of the first location
+  + The suffix after LDM/STM indicates the mode.
+STMFD/STMDB, STMFA/STMIB, STMED/STMDA, STMEA/STMIA

 [Go to Top](#table-of-contents)